MLidstrom/Frends.Sweden.Nordea/README.md

 # Frends.Sweden.Nordea

-Calculates a HMAC value for the secret key and input file content.
+Calculates a HMAC value for a secret key and input file content.
 It then adds transmission header, file header, file trailer and transmission trailer to the output file according to Nordeas Sweden requirements.
 The file trailer contains the calculated HMAC values for the secret key and for the source file content.

 The input file must be encoded in ISO-8859-1.

+See Nordea Sweden specification https://www.nordea.se/Images/39-16211/technical-specification-HMAC.pdf for more info.

 This task do not support sub-files as following Nordea statement:

 *"Sending format S2 also makes it possible to run several sub-files of the same type in a single sending.
-Each sub-file is to be surrounded by file items (%020 and %022) and the entire sending is to be surrounded by sending items (%001 and %002)"*.
+Each sub-file is to be surrounded by file items (%020 and %022) and the entire sending is to be surrounded by sending items (%001 and %002)."*

-See Nordea Sweden specification https://www.nordea.se/Images/39-16211/technical-specification-HMAC.pdf for more info.
 ***

 - [Installing](#installing)